mailpile/gui-o-matic/PROTOCOL.md

         },
     ...

-In `font-styles`, we define font styles used in different parts of the app.
+In `font_styles`, we define font styles used in different parts of the app.

     ...
-        "font-styles": {
+        "font_styles": {
             # Style used by labels in the main window
             "label": {
                 "family": "normal",